 The Omni Orlando at Championsgate

 The Omni Orlando at Championsgate is one of the largest resorts in the Orlando area and offers excellent pool areas and a new wave pool.
 The resort is about twenty minutes southwest of the parks, but its distance puts money back into your wallet.
 The Omni is one of Orlando’s best values.
-The resort offers more onsite activities than any in the area.
+Under the radar compared to many of the best Disney World hotels, its location creates a longer drive to the parks.
+But the resort offers more onsite activities than any in the area.

 There’s an expansive area with two pools and water slides for younger and older children, an adult pool, a wave pool, and a lazy river.
 Given room rates are often under $200, it justifies a pool cabana for the ultimate pool day.
 Here’s a tip: reserve midweek, and the place will practically be to yourselves.